aarnavg54/aarnavg54/README.md

 ## Hello there 👋

-I'm Aarnav — a student and developer interested in using computation to better understand real-world problems.
+I'm Aarnav, a student, developer, and researcher interested in using computation to better understand real-world problems.

 My interests include:
 - 📊 Data science, machine learning, and Python